tokland/omreact/README.md

   - `asyncActions`: An array of promises that resolve into another actions.
   - `parentActions`: An array of parent actions to notify the parent component through props.

-- `render`: Typical React render function except that it accepts `$eventProp` to pass actions (either pure values or pure functions) instead of impure functions with side-effects. `$eventProp` would pass the arguments to the value, `$$eventProp` does not, so the value should be a plain object action, not a function.
+- `render`: Typical React render function except that it accepts `$eventProp` to pass actions (either pure values or pure functions) instead of impure functions with side-effects. `$eventProp` would pass the arguments to the value, either an action value or a function.

 ## Side-effects